 Rhum cake is one local treat that I strongly encourage you to try, along with a rum punch (or rhum punch) to help get you into the Jamaica island spirit on your trip!

-Falmouth Tip #5 - Going Through Customs Isn't a Joke
+Falmouth Tip #5 – Going through Customs in Jamaica is no joke

 Getting into Falmouth, Jamaica is a breeze.
 Once the ship docks and the doors open, it’s a short walk from the ship to the port shopping area.
 You’ll pass through the relatively new and modern customs building as you enter.